cashcash-project/cashcash/doc/README.md

-CashCash Core
+CashCash - CSBit
 =============

 Setup
 ---------------------
-[CashCash Core](http://cashcash.org/wallet) is the original CashCash client and it builds the backbone of the network.
+[CashCash - CSBit](http://cashcash.org/wallet) is the original CashCash client and it builds the backbone of the network.
 However, it downloads and stores the entire history of CashCash transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run CashCash Core on your native platform.
+The following are some helpful notes on how to run CashCash - CSBit on your native platform.

 ### Unix